 Compassion – you will be expected to be naturally empathic and understanding, you will be expected to take care of people around you, when you don’t do this and you express clear boundaries you will be much more likely to be considered rude and selfish

 Adopting these heart states and cultivating more loving thoughts only works when you are already in a position of power.
-Otherwise you are stuck in the shadow sides of them.
+Otherwise you are stuck in the shadow sides of this, and rather than practicing them creating more freedom it makes the shadow stronger.

-They only work when you can choose to do their opposite.
+The Buddhist ways of relating to the heart states are only liberating when you can choose to do their opposite.

 If you could win by being aggressive and instead choose kindness.
 If you could take control of a situation and instead choose equanimity.
 If you can be greedy and hoard things to yourself and instead choose to be happy for others and if you are able to be selfish and instead choose to care for others.

-If you don’t have that option, because you have no power in the system, then you are just expected to adopt these states to appease others.
-Or you find passive aggressive ways around them.
+If you don’t have that option, because you have no power in the system and you are just expected to adopt these states to appease others, then they aren’t a practice but a means of controlling you.

-The problem with the heart states is that we do not, in fact, need to ask or teach women to be more kind – we need to empower them to take up their space in a healthy and functioning way.
-To reclaim the space that would make things more balanced.
+The problem with the heart states is that we do not, in fact, need to ask or teach women to be more kind, we actually need to empower women to take up their space in a healthy and functioning way.
+To reclaim the space that would make things more balanced, without creating new dominating structures.

-The ninja move around this is that we need to deescalate the fight, on both sides.
-We need to create a situation where there is space for both women and men to be authentically present without having to assert dominance.
+For practice to be empowering for everyone, there needs to be space for both women and men to be authentically present without having to assert dominance.

-In order to do this properly and sustainably, we all need to be able to do the work to firstly be aware of this dynamic and secondly be able to be with it in a more spacious way.
+In order to do this properly and sustainably, people need to be able to do the work to firstly be aware of this dynamic and secondly be able to be with it in a more spacious way.

 While it may be confronting for everyone initially and requires an acknowledgement and relinquishing of privilege from some people, there are deep benefits for everyone once you get out the other side of it.